 - 2. Space used once.
 No part of a yard, or other open space, or off-street parking or loading space required about or in connection with any building for the purposes of complying with this chapter shall be included as part of a yard, open space or off-street parking or loading space similarly required for any other building. - 3.
 Required open space and exceptions.
 All required yard and other open areas shall be maintained with no portion of such area used as building area of off-street parking or driveways.
-The following shall off-street parking or driveways.
-Permitted animal feeding constitute the only exceptions: permitted animal feeding areas, arbor and trellises, barbecues or outdoor fire-places, building projections, cultivated fields or gardens, places, building projections, cultivated fields or games, fences, flagpoles and playground equipment or games, ponds and streams, sewage disposal systems, swimming pools, temporary garden structures, tree wells, water systems, air conditioning units or private power generating units. - e.
+The following shall constitute the only exceptions: permitted animal feeding areas, arbor and trellises, barbecues or outdoor fireplaces, building projections, cultivated fields or gardens, fences, flagpoles and playground equipment or games, ponds and streams, sewage disposal systems, swimming pools, temporary garden structures, tree wells, water systems, air conditioning units or private power generating units. - e.
 Irregularly shaped lots.
-In the case of irregularly shaped lots, the minimum lot width specified in the Schedule shall be measured at the rear line of the required front yard shall be measured that, in no case, shall the distance between area, provided that, in no case, shall the distance of the minimum side lot lines be reduced to less than 50 percent of the minimum width requirement. - f.
+In the case of irregularly shaped lots, the minimum lot width specified in the Schedule shall be measured at the rear line of the required front yard area, provided that, in no case, shall the distance between side lot lines be reduced to less than 50 percent of the minimum width requirement. - f.
 Principal building.
-No residential lot shall have erected upon it more than one principal building and no yard or other open space provided about any building for the purpose of complying with the provisions of this chapter shall be considered to provide a yard or open space for any other building. - building.
+No residential lot shall have erected upon it more than one principal building and no yard or other open space provided about any building for the purpose of complying with the provisions of this chapter shall be considered to provide a yard or open space for any other building. - g.

-g.
 Artificial lights.
-No artificial lights shall be used by any building or premises, which, because of intensity locaby any building or premises, which, because of intensity locaby any building or premises, which, because of intensity location, color or any other factor, shall disturb the comfort, health tion, color or any other factor, working or using public property, or safety of those residing, working or using public property, including streets within the range of the lights. - h.
+No artificial lights shall be used by any building or premises, which, because of intensity location, color or any other factor, shall disturb the comfort, health or safety of those residing, working or using public property, including streets within the range of the lights. - h.
 Swimming pools.
-No swimming pool shall be located any nearer than 15 feet to any rear or side property line, or in any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it any case nearer a street than the principal building to which it are the principal building to the principal obstruction not less than four feet nor more than ten feet in height, so constructed as to entirely enclose the area on which the swimming pool is located and to bar all reasonable and nor mal access to the swimming pool except through a substantial self-closing gate or gates of the same height as the fence, equipped with facilities for locking said gate when the pool is unattended or unguarded, shall be provided for all swimming pools.
+No swimming pool shall be located any nearer than 15 feet to any rear or side property line, or in any case nearer a street than the principal building to which it is an accessory.
+The 15 feet are to be measured from the nearest pool line to the property line.
+A permanent barrier or obstruction not less than four feet nor more than ten feet in height, so constructed as to entirely enclose the area on which the swimming pool is located and to bar all reasonable and normal access to the swimming pool except through a substantial self-closing gate or gates of the same height as the fence, equipped with facilities for locking said gate when the pool is unatwended or unguarded, shall be provided for all swimming pools.